soleen/work-tools/README.md

 # work-tools
 Tools to develop kernel, and test it in virtual machines.
 - `kbuild` builds it
-- `create-image` creates a rootfs image
+- `mkrootfs` creates a rootfs image
 - `qrun` Runs a qemu image with the built kernel and created rootfs image.

 ## `kbuild` Script